dd9jn/rfc4880bis/crypto-refresh.md

 ## Registration Policies

-IANA is requested to set all registries within the OpenPGP registry to use the SPECIFICATION REQUIRED registration policy, see {{Section 4.6 of RFC8126}} with the exception of the registries listed in {{rfc-required-registries}}.
+IANA is requested to set all registries within the OpenPGP protocol group to use the SPECIFICATION REQUIRED registration policy, see {{Section 4.6 of RFC8126}} with the exception of the registries listed in {{rfc-required-registries}}, below.
 This policy means that review and approval by a designated expert is required, and that the values and their meanings must be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible.

 ## Registries that are RFC REQUIRED {#rfc-required-registries}